 Primary Player Groups

 All the groups above are available as a secondary group.
 The following two groups can be chosen as a secondary group:

 Please limit your update to 500 words or less.

 We want to do our best to ensure your character's experience is a cohesive story line with no weird continuity blips but we need your help to make it happen: you provide our omniscience!

 Your character update should include any important events that happened to your character, and specifically, any major changes in goals/priorities/personality, especially what their primary goals are right now, and how they have reacted to the revelations and events of game three.
 It's also a good idea to let us know about any items you ended up with and any arrangements/bargains you arranged especially with the crew, but also anything of significance between PCs.
 We encourage you to update the question section of your character sheet as well, but to do so in a different colour so we know that something has changed for your character.

 We would also encourage you, as part of your update, to include up to three things your character is investigating or really wants to find out.
 It helps us to write a game if we know what mysteries your characters are interested in exploring

-We'll need your updated character sheet by July 31st, but preferably sooner.
-Any updates after that are unlikely to be incorporated into our story for the weekend.
+We'll need your updated character sheet by absolutely no later than March 1st, but preferably sooner.
+Any updates after that are not going to be incorporated into our story for the weekend.

 We value our crew very much and we want to make sure we provide as great an experience for you as we do for our players.
 Before this next game, we'll be running two events specifically for crew.
 One will be a general workshop open to all and will focus on crewing 'soft skills' - a chance to talk about great crewing skills, what GMs are after, and how to have fun and make memorable moments for players.
 The second will be a meeting specifically for crew who are registered for the next musketeers game, and will be approximately two weeks before the weekend: we'll go over the plot of the weekend, and answer any questions you have.